What is the Alexander Technique?

 Established in 1993 by Dr Don Weed, the ITM approach for teaching the tools, concepts and principles that make up Mr Alexander’s work emphasises the importance of fun, fascination, and fulfillment as a means of effective learning.

-There are now over 150 certified ITM teachers, including eight in Ireland.
+There are now over 150 certified ITM teachers, including nine in Ireland.

 What can the ITM Alexander Technique do for me?

 Studying with the ITM is a powerful means to personal development.
 It can help you learn how to make continuing improvements in your standard of mental and physical performance, to make better use of your time and energy, to face the demands of modern living, and to free yourself to discover and realise your dreams.